 We always want to hear how we can do things better so please do contact us at email@example.com if you have any questions or would like to discuss access with a member of the team.

-Well-behaved dogs are welcome to visit the outdoor areas and we just ask that they’re kept on a lead.
+Well-behaved dogs are welcome to visit the outdoor areas of our events and we just ask that they’re kept on a lead.
 The festival will be busy and noisy at times so please keep that in mind when planning your visit.

 Support/guide dogs are of course welcome at all times and in all areas.